lockss/lockss-rtd-manual/docs/installing/git.rst

 Installing Git With a Package Manager
 -------------------------------------

 On many flavors of Linux, you can install Git with a built-in package manager (Apt, Dnf, Pacman, Yum, Zypper, etc.).
+Select your operating system below for instructions on how to install Git:

 .. tabs::